 At the Range

-Having shot approximately 160 rounds of 5.56 NATO 55 gr FMJ (M193), suppressed with a YHM Turbo and an Aero Precision adjustable gas block dialed in, using a Balios Lite pistol build, I experienced no malfunctions whatsoever.
+Having shot approximately 160 rounds of 5.56 NATO 55 gr FMJ (M193), suppressed with a YHM Turbo and an Aero Precision adjustable gas block dialed in, using a Balios Lite build, I experienced no malfunctions whatsoever.

 If you are looking for a relatively lightweight, good quality BCG that won’t break the bank, you may want to consider the NBS Lightweight Bolt Carrier Group in black nitride.
 I really find it to be the best low mass BCG for the money.